 We have established a management system to support supply chain due diligence related to 3TG.
-Our management system includes an attorney to oversee a team who coordinates communication and follow up with suppliers as well as a global team from each of our businesses, supply chain, engineering, law, and internal audit.
+Our management system includes an attorney who oversees a team that coordinates communication and follow up with suppliers as well as representatives from each of our businesses, supply chain, engineering, law, and internal audit.
 Together, this team is responsible for implementing our Conflict Minerals compliance strategy.